skr0x1c0/portal/README.md

 When a file in WebDAV mount is opened, a cache file is associated to that file.
 This cache file is created by the agent process.
 Agent process calls `sysctl` syscall with file descriptor of opened cache file to associate a cache file with a file in WebDAV mount.
 The `sysctl` syscall is handled by function `webdav_sysctl` implemented [here](https://todo) in kext.
 The current implementation directly associates the `vnode` pointer of received file descriptor to the file in WebDAV mount, without validating whether the received file descriptor of cache file is authorized for read and write operation.
 When writing data to a file in WebDAV mount, the data is first written to cache file by kext.
 The data is then read by agent and send to WebDAV server.

 This lack of validation can be exploited by a malicious application to bypass read only or write only restriction enforced on a file by file system by making the WebDAV kext to do the task for it.
 For example to bypass read only restriction on `protected.txt` file, the malicious application will create a fake WebDAV agent.
 The fake agent will then create a WebDAV mount by calling `mount` syscall with appropriate arguments.
 The arguments will include the address of socket to which the kext should connect to.
 In this case the kext will be connecting to unix domain socket served by the fake agent.
 Lets say the fake agent creates the mount at `/Volumes/localhost`.
 The fake agent will then craft responses to kext is such a way that the target file `protected.txt` will be associated as cache file of a file inside mount, lets say`/Volumes/localhost/portal`.
 Kext will write the data written to `/Volumes/localhost/portal` to the associated cache file `protected.txt`.
 Now the malicious application can write to the unrestricted file `/Volumes/localhost/portal` to write data to read only restricted `protected.txt`, bypassing file system permission restrictions.

-# Impact

-1. Privilege escalation

-   1. Code execution with root privilege - See POC #1 and #2

-   2. Code execution with different user privilege - See POC #3

-2. Malicious actors like ransomware may exploit this vulnerability to tamper read only files - See POC #4

-3. Malicious application can access confidential data from read protected files - See POC #6

-4. Might be possible to do code execution in kernel context by replacing current version of kernel extension with old vulnerable version

 # Exploitability